NBISweden/workshop-reproducible-research/pages/snakemake/snakemake-7-temporary-files.md

   updated, when the rule has finished.
 Typically used as "flag files" to enforce some rule execution order without real file dependencies.
 * `directory("...")`: The output is a directory rather than a file.
-* `dynamic("{some_wildcard}...")`: This one is a bit tricky.
-It's used when the number of output files from a rule cannot be determined beforehand.
-A typical use case could be if you run some clustering analysis and end up with one file per cluster.

 > **Quick recap** <br>
 > In this section we've learned: